ehmicky/spyd/docs/algorithm.md

 - user experience is bad when tasks are unexpectedly slow
 - measures are imprecise when tasks are unexpectedly fast
-- a separate timeout option is required
+- a separate timeout configuration property is required

 _Solution_: Users specify a maximum duration instead of a fixed number of iterations.